 Although we don't typically recommend elliptical trainers under $500, the Exerpeutic elliptical trainers are prefectly serviceable for those looking for a very basic machine to work out on and get into shape.

-If you can, opt for one of the pricier models as they give you more in terms of resistance levels and construction, but even the entry level Aero is OK for what it is.
+If you can, opt for one of the pricier models as they give you more in terms of resistance levels, stride length and construction, but even the entry level Aero is OK for what it is.

 While you are looking at Exerpeutic check out Stamina and Sunny Health & Fitness as well.
 Those are two brands that offer ellipticals in the same price range, and you might find that one of those models appeals more to you.